dustinpfister/blog_posts/_posts/electronjs-hello-world.md

 ## What to know first before getting started with election js

-It should go without saying but I will make sure to at least briefly mention this here in this section, but yes first and foremost you are going to want to have some experience with javaScritp first.
-That is when it comes to getting started with javaScript it might be best to start out with client side javaScript, and or nodejs alone first before getting into nodejs.
+It should go without saying but I will make sure to at least briefly mention this here in this section, but yes first and foremost you are going to want to have some experience with javaScript first.
+That is when it comes to [getting started with javaScript](/2018/11/27/js-getting-started/) it might be best to start out with client side javaScript, and or nodejs alone first before getting into nodejs.

 ## 1 - The main javaScript file